Guidelines and Policies

 Accepted Manuscript Processing Fee

-FLORAM is an Open Access Journal and all articles submitted are evaluated at no cost.
-In order for the accepted article to be published, authors must contract the publishing services directly with the accredited company (s) that perform the review, layout and publication of the article according to the editorial standard adopted by FLORAM and accepted by its indexers.
-The details will be informed along with the letter of acceptance of the article.
+Floresta e Ambiente is an Open Access Journal and all articles submitted are evaluated at no cost.
+However, in order for the accepted article to be published, it will be necessary for the authors to pay the editorial processing fee (APC) directly to SciELO.
+All details will be informed along with the letter of acceptance of the article.
 Payment should only be made directly to the company providing the services.
-FLORAM does not collect fees.
-Such a fee costs around $ 200 (two hundred American dollars.).
-To check the value of the fee contact: firstname.lastname@example.org
+The editorial processing fee is R$ 500.00 (five hundred reais) for payments made in Brazil, and US$ 150.00 (one hundred and fifty American dollars) for payments made outside Brazil.